 2-Year (8-term) and 3-Year (9-term) options

-January entrants may choose between an 8-term term option of two years and a less intensive 12-term option of three years, in which students have a traditional summer term break.
-If you are applying directly to Buckingham (rather than via UCAS) please select the 3-year option from drop-down menu (above).
+January and July entrants study for eight terms over two years.
+September entrants may choose between a 9-term term option over 2¼ years and a less intensive option of three years, in which students have a traditional summer term break.
+If you are applying directly to Buckingham (rather than via UCAS) please select the relevant option from drop-down menu (above).

 Modules available on this course